shantanu-ai/TCNN3/README.md

 # Introduction:
-This project is implementation of the paper: <b>"Using filter banks in Convolutional Neural Networks for texture classification"</b>  [[arXiv]](https://arxiv.org/pdf/1601.02919.pdf) in pytorch. <br/>
+This project is the implementation of the paper: <b>"Using filter banks in Convolutional Neural Networks for texture classification"</b>  [[arXiv]](https://arxiv.org/pdf/1601.02919.pdf) in pytorch. <br/>
 V. Andrearczyk & Paul F. Whelan

-In this project, TCNN3 architecture is implemented for [DTD](https://www.robots.ox.ac.uk/~vgg/data/dtd/) dataset.
+In this project, TCNN3 architecture is implemented for the [DTD](https://www.robots.ox.ac.uk/~vgg/data/dtd/) dataset.

 # Dataset:
 Download the raw images (train/test/val) from the following link:<br/>